amit238/milestone-project-3/README.md

 * Add Review - Allows users to create a game review
 * Edit/Delete Review - Users are able to edit and delete their review
 * Error Page - When theres an unexecpted error, user will be redirected to an 404 error page

+While doing a few of these events, a flash messages appears.
+For example when registering, once registered.
+A flash message will pop out saying "Registration Complete!"

 #### Features left to Implement